yurovsky/yurovsky.github.io/_posts/2016-11-11-pid-file-safety.md

-Finally, if we need to implement the daemon side (double-forking, closing file descriptors, optionally creating PID files, and so on) please consider linking against [libdaemon](http://0pointer.de/lennart/projects/libdaemon/) rather than writing the code yourself (see the [testd.c example](http://0pointer.de/lennart/projects/libdaemon/reference/html/index.html) for usage.
+Finally, if we need to implement the daemon side (double-forking, closing file descriptors, optionally creating PID files, and so on) please consider linking against [libdaemon](http://0pointer.de/lennart/projects/libdaemon/) rather than writing the code yourself (see the [testd.c example](http://0pointer.de/lennart/projects/libdaemon/reference/html/index.html) for usage).